 Yesterday’s approach to sales and generating leads in insurance may not be enough to deliver the results you need to thrive.
 A solid sales foundation is more critical than ever for insurance providers grappling with fast-paced changes in loss ratios, market dynamics, and regulations.

 We hope these fresh insurance lead generation ideas bring new life to your sales process—and new growth to your organization.
-Whether you’re trying to improve lead generation in life, health, home, or auto insurance—the same understanding and strategies for success apply across the marketplace.
+Whether you’re trying to improve life, health, home, auto, or homeowner’s insurance lead generation campaigns—the same understanding and strategies for success apply across the marketplace.
 Read on to find out how you reach, convert, and retain more customers in your corner of the insurance industry.

 What Is Insurance Lead Generation?